It’s shaping up to be a fabulous lazy summer weekend in Bend, Oregon!

 If you’re looking to keep things inexpensive, don’t miss the Free Summer Sunday concert series at the Les Schwab Amphitheater happening through August 12.
 Shows go from 2:30-4:30 p.m. and offer a great opportunity to enjoy a picnic in the grass and some great entertainment.
 Even Fido is welcome at these shows, so bring the whole family!

 Floating the Deschutes River where it flows through the Old Mill District is one of my favorite lazy-day Bend activities.
 I’m a fan of flopping my air mattress in the water either Riverbend Park or Farewell Bend Park (just a little upstream on the opposite shore just under the Bill Healy Memorial Bridge).
-I usually drift with a friend and do the two-car shuttle with one of us leaving a vehicle at Drake Park, but visitors might find it easier to nab both the inner tubes and a cheap shuttle ride from Sun Country Tours at their little trailer in Riverbend Park.
+I usually drift with a friend and do the two-car shuttle with one of us leaving a vehicle at Drake Park, but visitors might find it easier to nab both the inner tubes and a cheap shuttle ride from Sun Country Tours at their little trailer in Riverbend Park, or you can get river float tube rentals from Tumalo Creek Kayak.

 For a list of rules and regulations or general tips on where to rent gear, where to jump in the water, or how to make the most of your river floating adventure, check out this post I wrote last summer with all the juicy details.
 Happy floating!